UIComponent class: oracle.adf.view.rich.component.rich.layout.RichToolbox

 Unsupported agents: pda

-Toolbox is a multi-row container for toolbars and menuBars.
-Toolboxes ars are not rendered on printable pages.
+A container for toolbars and menuBars, with built-in functionality like overflow.
+Toolboxes are not rendered on printable pages.

 Apply Request Values